aycangulez/tie-in/README.md

 ```

 **where:**
 Lets you use custom where clauses.
-For all available options, refer to [knex's documentation](https://knexjs.org/guide/query-builder.html#where-clauses).
+For all available options, you can refer to [knex's documentation](https://knexjs.org/guide/query-builder.html#where-clauses).
 Note: Column names must be in snake_case when using this filter.

 ```js
 // Returns topics created in 2024